Undergraduate Research & Scholarships

 Research and Curricular Program Coordinator

-Courtney is the newest addition to the Office of Undergraduate Research and Scholarships joining in Fall 2022 to provide programmatic support to the OURS team and Curricular Engagement Initiatives.
-They completed their B.A. in Psychology with a Minor in Clinical and Counseling Psychology here at Cal in 2022.
-Outside of work, Courtney participates in clinical trials regarding PTSD, sleep, and Type II Diabetes.
+Court joined in the Fall of 2022 to provide programmatic support to the OURS team and Curricular Engagement Initiatives.
+They completed their B.A. in Psychology with a Minor in Clinical and Counseling Psychology here at Cal.
+Outside of work, Court participates in clinical trials regarding PTSD, sleep, and Type II Diabetes.
 With a passion for higher education and experiential learning, they are excited to assist the needs of the various research programs here on campus.